Aeickelman40/Backend-Stretch-UI/README.md

 ## Installation:

-`It may be helpful to create an empty directory on your local machine, to hold a backend and frontend directories`
+`It may be helpful to create an empty directory on your local machine, to hold backend and frontend directories`

   ### Backend: